zenoniii/litewrite/readme.md

 5. Run `npm install` to install the development dependencies
 6. `npm start` to start a web server at [http://localhost:8000](http://localhost:8000)
 7. Check your code style with `npm run lint`
-8. Building the production version with `npm run build` and check it out in the `dist/` folder
+8. Build the production version with `npm run build`

 ## Thanks